 Conditions of Entry

-The person has a temperature equal to or higher than 37.5 degrees or symptoms of acute respiratory infection; or
+The person has a temperature equal to or higher than 37.5 degrees or symptoms of acute respiratory infection, signs or symptoms of Covid-19; or